 Throughout Emmy season, IndieWire will be evaluating the top contenders for TV’s most prestigious prize, and it all starts here.
 At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Best Actress in a Drama Series.
 This article will be updated throughout the coming months, along with all our predictions, to reflect an up-to-the-minute state of the race.
 Make sure to keep checking IndieWire for the latest coverage on the 2020 Emmys, including breaking news, analysis, interviews, podcasts, FYC event coverage, reviews of all the awards contenders, and more.
-The Creative Arts Emmy Awards will be given out Saturday, September 12 and Sunday, September 13.
-The 72nd Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles on Sunday, September 20.
+The Creative Arts Emmy Awards will be given out the week of September 14.
+The 72nd Annual Primetime Emmy Awards will take place at the Staples Center in downtown Los Angeles on Sunday, September 20.
 (See our awards calendar for a more detailed breakdown of important dates.)
 ABC is broadcasting the ceremony.

 Last Year’s Winner: Jodie Comer, “Killing Eve”

 Still Eligible: Yes.

 Hot Streak: The Drama Actress race defies trends.
 For one, there hasn’t been a repeat winner since Claire Danes took home back-to-back trophies for “Homeland” in 2012 and 2013.
 Networks have been similarly split, with two wins for streamers, two wins for cable channels, and two wins for broadcast networks in the last six years.
 Well, there is one consistency: Despite swimming in gold every year, HBO hasn’t seen one of its lead drama actresses win an Emmy in nearly two decades.
 (Edie Falco won for “The Sopranos” in 2001.)